 City of Milford

 All leaves, weeds, etc. must be contained in paper yard-waste bags or in clean garbage cans to be collected on regular collection days.
 Each bag or can must have one purple yard waste sticker attached.
-Each sticker is $1.50.
-Remember that the City Service Department collects brush on Wednesdays.
+Each sticker costs $1.50, and the City Service Department collects brush on Wednesdays.
 To request this service, call (513) 831-7018.
 For more information, contact (513) 248-5092.

 Village of Amelia